 7 Reasons Guanajuato Is The Perfect Cultural Destination In Mexico

 After visiting a number of beach destinations in and around Mexico at the end of 2018, I was ready for a change of pace.
-The city of Guanajuato offered exactly that and so much more!
+While searching for cool places to visit that aren’t on the coast, I came across the city of Guanajuato!
 It was designated a UNESCO World Heritage Site in 1988, and for good reason: Guanajuato is absolutely packed with historical attractions dating back to the earliest days of Spanish colonization.

 Guanajuato is great, but don’t just take my word for it!
 Check out the seven reasons below and see for yourself why this town should absolutely be on your next trip itinerary!

 1. You can see the entire city from el Pípila.

 The very first thing you should do after getting settled in is go climb the hill where el Pípila is.
 If you start at the centrally located Teatro Juárez, you could take this route to see one of the typical alleyways of Guanajuato as you go up (more on that below).

 Once you arrive, you’ll come to the stunning view shown below!
 The walk up the hill is certainly a mini-workout, but the reason I recommend doing this first is that it’s a great way to mentally orient yourself in the city.
 If you clicked on that link above, you’ll see that Guanajuato looks like an absolute mess of streets, so viewing the most prominent attractions in person is actually a more effective way to get a sense of the urban layout.

 There is also a massive monument here (El Pípila) which can be seen from many parts of the city.
 For a small fee (10 pesos), you can go up to the observation “deck” (box?), but it doesn’t really offer a better view than the base of the statue.